Massachusetts is at war with itself.

 While the specifics regarding marijuana are ultimately being left up to communities, it is still undecided whether local voters or municipal officials will make the final call.
 The proposed revisions suggest that municipal officers ultimately call the shots, but citizens are saying that communities should allow their voters to decide.
-There has been a considerable amount of public ridicule directed at lawmakers for what voters consider to be an attempt at silencing the citizens’ side of the marijuana debate, which may have been what pressured the Legislature to pull the bill yesterday.
+There has also been a considerable amount of public ridicule directed at lawmakers for what voters consider to be an attempt at silencing the citizens’ side of the marijuana debate.
+This may have been what pressured the Legislature to pull the bill yesterday.

 4) Lawmakers pulled the proposal yesterday, just hours before it was scheduled to be debated.